luisbeun/odin-recipes/README.md

 # odin-recipes
-Jaw-clenhing recipes from the master!
+Jaw-clenching recipes from the master!